Gehstock/Mist_FPGA/Arcade_MiST/Namco Super Pacman Hardware/README.txt

-The Tower of Druaga/Mappy/Motos/DigDug II to Mist FPGA by Slingshot
+The Tower of Druaga/Mappy/Motos/DigDug II and Super Pacman to Mist FPGA by Slingshot and Jotego

 -- Usage:
 -- - Create ROM and ARC files from the MRA files in the meta directory